TeamGraphix/graphix/docs/source/lc-mbqc.rst

 =======================

 In :doc:`intro`, we looked at how to generate and optimize MBQC command sequence to realize universal quantum computations.
 Here, we further optimize the measurement pattern to significantly reduce the number of operations required.
 For this, we use efficient graph simulator :class:`~graphix.graphsim.GraphState` which we explain below.
-Note that this pattern simplification is very similar (and in fact a subset of) optimizations using `ZX calculus <https://zxcalculus.com/>`_; see for example, `this paper <https://arxiv.org/abs/2003.01664>`_
+Note that this pattern simplification is very similar (and in fact a subset of) optimizations using `ZX calculus <https://zxcalculus.com/>`_; see for example, `this paper <https://arxiv.org/abs/2003.01664>`_.

 Graph state simulator
 ---------------------
-Graph states on mathematical grraph :math:`G=(N, E)` are stabilizer states, defined by the set of stabilizers
+Graph states on mathematical graph :math:`G=(N, E)` are stabilizer states, defined by the set of stabilizers

 .. math::
     S_i = X_i \bigotimes_{(i,j) \in E} Z_j, \ \ i \in N